lokeshkotkar/Spring-batch-sample-project-2/README.md

 ## Load CSV to DB
 - `http://localhost:8081/load` - Trigger point for Spring Batch
 - `http://localhost:8081/h2-console` - H2 Console for querying the in-memory tables.

+In this project we are also implement schedular to trigger this batch

+schedular is implement in class name - TriggerJobBySchedular